 The Tasting Room and winery is open to the public daily from 12 noon until 7 PM.
 No reservations are necessary.
 Picnics are allowed for Wine Club Members.

-JOHN CALVIN, NAMED BEST VINTNER BY THE READERS OF ALBUQUERQUE THE MAGAZINE FOR 6 YEARS IN A ROW!
+JOHN CALVIN, NAMED BEST VINTNER AND BEST WINERY BY THE READERS OF ALBUQUERQUE THE MAGAZINE FOR 7 YEARS IN A ROW!

 While living in Spain, John Calvin gained an appreciation for architecture, music, and winemaking – three important ingredients that helped build Casa Rondeña Winery.
 The Los Ranchos de Albuquerque winery produces award-winning wines, such as its 2008 Meritage and its 2009 1629.
 Calvin is also a trained flamenco guitarist with a soft spot for supporting local music, which means the Mediterranean-esque winery often plays host to scores of intimate concerts.